MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 ### Run cluster validation tests

 1. On a computer that has the Failover Cluster Management Tools installed from the Remote Server Administration Tools, or on a server where you installed the Failover Clustering feature, start Failover Cluster Manager.
-To do this on a server, start Server Manager, and then on the **Tools** menu, click **Failover Cluster Manager**.
+To do this on a server, start Server Manager, and then on the **Tools** menu, select **Failover Cluster Manager**.
-2. In the **Failover Cluster Manager** pane, under **Management**, click **Validate Configuration**.
+2. In the **Failover Cluster Manager** pane, under **Management**, select **Validate Configuration**.
-3. On the **Before You Begin** page, click **Next**.
+3. On the **Before You Begin** page, select **Next**.
-4. On the **Select Servers or a Cluster** page, in the **Enter name** box, enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node, and then click **Add**.
+4. On the **Select Servers or a Cluster** page, in the **Enter name** box, enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node, and then select **Add**.
 Repeat this step for each server that you want to add.
 To add multiple servers at the same time, separate the names by a comma or by a semicolon.
 For example, enter the names in the format *server1.contoso.com, server2.contoso.com*.
-When you are finished, click **Next**.
+When you are finished, select **Next**.
-5. On the **Testing Options** page, click **Run all tests (recommended)**, and then click **Next**.
+5. On the **Testing Options** page, select **Run all tests (recommended)**, and then select **Next**.
-6. On the **Confirmation** page, click **Next**.
+6. On the **Confirmation** page, select **Next**.

     The Validating page displays the status of the running tests.
 7. On the **Summary** page, do either of the following:

-      - If the results indicate that the tests completed successfully and the configuration is suited for clustering, and you want to create the cluster immediately, make sure that the **Create the cluster now using the validated nodes** check box is selected, and then click **Finish**.
+      - If the results indicate that the tests completed successfully and the configuration is suited for clustering, and you want to create the cluster immediately, make sure that the **Create the cluster now using the validated nodes** check box is selected, and then select **Finish**.
 Then, continue to step 4 of the [Create the failover cluster](#create-the-failover-cluster) procedure.
-      - If the results indicate that there were warnings or failures, click **View Report** to view the details and determine which issues must be corrected.
+      - If the results indicate that there were warnings or failures, select **View Report** to view the details and determine which issues must be corrected.
 Realize that a warning for a particular validation test indicates that this aspect of the failover cluster can be supported, but might not meet the recommended best practices.

         >[!NOTE]
         >If you receive a warning for the Validate Storage Spaces Persistent Reservation test, see the blog post [Windows Failover Cluster validation warning indicates your disks don't support the persistent reservations for Storage Spaces](https://blogs.msdn.microsoft.com/clustering/2013/05/24/validate-storage-spaces-persistent-reservation-test-results-with-warning/) for more information.